wptrainingteam/learn-wp-content/developer-learning-pathway/local-development-requirements/02-wordpress-installation.md

 Depending on your browser, you may be prompted to save the file, or it may be downloaded automatically.
 It may also default to being saved in your Downloads folder, or a custom folder if you have set one up.

 If you're on a Mac using Safari, the zip file may be automatically extracted for you.
 If not, you will need to extract the files from the zip manually.
-Either way, you should now have a folder called `wordpress` on your computer.
+Either way, you should end up with a folder called `wordpress` on your computer.

 If you open that folder, you'll see the core WordPress files.